zydou/arti/doc/dev/notes/vanguards.md

 Right now, we don't distinguish these cases, but with vanguards we will.

+> Note: the client rendezvous case is an exception to this rule:
+> the rendezvous point is selected by the client, so it cannot easily be
+> controlled by an attacker.
+>
+> This type of circuit would more accurately be described as a NAIVE circuit
+> that gets extended by an extra hop if Full-Vanguards are in use
+> (this is necessary to avoid using the L3 guard as a rendezvous point).
+> However, for the sake of simplicity, we define these circuits in terms of
+> GUARDED.
+>
+> Note: in the client rendezvous case, the last node from the GUARDED
+> circuit stem is the rendezvous point.

 > (I've marked "service hsdir" with a *,
 > since maybe we want to call that one "guarded" as well.)